Ali-coder1996/codefollow201/README.md

 4- As a user, I would like to know my final score so that I can know how well I did.
 Keep track of the total number of correct answers.
 At the end tell them how many they got correct out of the 7 questions asked.
+ ## we add some functions and the score for all the questions